anthonysharpy/sandbank/README.md

 });
 ```

-If you find this doesn't suit your needs then please make an issue.

 ### Renaming properties

 If you rename the properties in your data class, the data is not lost.
 For example, if you renamed a property called `Name` to `PlayerName`, the `Name` property will still be saved on file, and `PlayerName` will be created alongside it.